-- Generally, store entrances shall not be spaced more than 20 metres apart where there is continuous retail along the street or mews. - 8.6.7 All buildings should have detailed and well-articulated façades fronting streets with high quality materials.
-Where feasible, buildings fronting mews should have detailed and well-articulated facades with high quality materials.
-Generally, blank walls shall be avoided. - 8.6.8 On streets where retail is located on the ground floor, ground floor heights generally shall be a minimum of approximately 5 metres floor to floor, and windows shall correspond appropriately to the height of ground floors.
-Generally, the street-facing ground floor wall of a mixed-use building shall be substantially glazed.
-Where retail is proposed on second and third floors, they are encouraged to be substantially glazed, where feasible as determined through the development approval process. - 8.6.9 Generally, entrances to retail establishments shall be flush with the sidewalk.
-In order to maintain a strong relationship to the street, the ground floor of buildings occupied by other uses should generally be raised no higher than one metre above the average ground level elevation at the street. - 8.6.108.7.7 Fixed architectural awnings shall generally should be provided for weather protection for pedestrians.
+- 8.7.7 Fixed architectural awnings shall generally be provided for weather protection for pedestrians.
 Colonnades along the street and fixed soft awnings shall be generally discouraged.
-Where the City considers a colonnade to be appropriate, it shall have a minimum height of two storeys and a minimum height to width ratio of 3:1, and it shall be consistent for the length of the block. - 8.6.118.7.8 Entrances to major transit, civic and office buildings should be architecturally distinct to signal their importance and aid wayfinding. - 8.6.128.7.9 Large residential lobby frontages, pick-up and drop-off areas and lay-bys should be located on local streets, mews and/or laneways, where feasible, and generally shall not be located on arterial or collector streets. - 8.6.138.7.10 Front stoops and porches for ground-floor residential units are encouraged to shall be elevated from the street.
+Where the City considers a colonnade to be appropriate, it shall have a minimum height of two storeys and shall be consistent for the length of the block. - 8.7.8 Entrances to major transit, civic and office buildings should be architecturally distinct to signal their importance and aid wayfinding. - 8.7.9 Large residential lobby frontages, pick-up and drop-off areas and lay-bys should be located on local streets, mews and/or laneways, where feasible, and generally shall not be located on arterial or collector streets. - 8.7.10 Front stoops and porches for ground-floor residential units are encouraged to be elevated from the street.